 Do These Moves Really Work?

-There are plenty of articles and videos that list the best self-defense moves for women.
-On the flip side, you’ll also find plenty of naysayers with videos showing just how ineffective these moves are.
+Plenty of articles and videos list the best self-defense moves for women.
+On the flip side, you’ll also find plenty of naysayers with videos showing how ineffective these moves are.

 Yes, these moves DO work.
 The attacker I fought off a few years ago?
 I did it with a well-executed knee to the balls while simultaneously biting him.
 Then I ran away from there quickly!